6. Solver Client

 This represents a quadratic term that you can pass to the solver.
 Solvers without these tags have no restrictions on quadratic terms.
 Other solvers have restrictions on the quadratic terms in the input model and require an operation called graph embedding to solve arbitrary quadratic polynomials.
 The problem size the solvers can handle is about \(O\left( \sqrt N \right)\) in the worst case for \(N\) variables the solver can take.
 See “Graph Embedding” for details.

-CPU GPU QPU Hybrid
+CPU GPU VE QPU Hybrid

 ☁️ Cloud 💻 Local